 Enter Triage (2015).
 Triage automates the analysis and orchestration of workflows associated with user-reported emails, reducing the detection deficit facing enterprises.
 Triage uses intelligence to cluster emails based on the details of the phish (called indicators of compromise, or IOC) and the reputation of the person reporting.
 This allows analysts to focus on the most likely phish and identify campaigns they would have a difficult time doing relying solely on their analysis or pattern matching.
 With the trust built in Triage and previous products, people wanted to automate the removal of the identified phish.

-2015 ended on a high note: Cofense Intelligence was added to our product porfolio through the acquisition of Malcovery Security.
+2015 ended on a high note: Cofense Intelligence was added to our product portfolio through the acquisition of Malcovery Security.
 Cofense was able to leverage the added layer of malware analysis and threat intelligence in everything from sourcing content for simulations to augmenting Triage with enhanced analytics and automated response to phishing incidents.
 Today, Cofense Intelligence is phishing-centric threat intelligence with a level of insight, reporting, relevancy and context that no other vendor currently has.
 Seeing the value of global phishing intelligence, organizations wanted to include that data in their other security systems like SIEMs, TIPs and SOARs to get a complete view of risk.
 In addition to powering our own products and making them more effective, companies could now include this high-fidelity intelligence to understand overall risk.

 After the success of PhishMe, Reporter and Triage, many customers asked us to manage their email security for them.